Screen Printing vs Embroidery: What suits you?

 Here’s a guide to creating machine embroidery designs:

-- Create your design and choose colors and details.
+1) Create your design and choose colours and details.

-If you’re handling bulk orders, screen printing is the best choice for its cost-effectiveness and vibrant colors.
+If you’re handling bulk orders, screen printing is the best choice for its cost-effectiveness and vibrant colours.
 For smaller orders and a premium, durable finish, embroidery is the way to go.

 Hand Embroidery is costly because of the time it requires to embroider the garment.